timescale/timescaledb-toolkit/extension/docs/tdigest.md

 ) RETURNS TDigest
 ```

 This will combine multiple already constructed TDigests, if they were created with the same size.
 This is very useful for re-aggregating digests already constructed using the [point form](#tdigest).
+Note that the resulting digest may be subtley different from a digest constructed directly from the underlying points, as noted in the [details section](#tdigest-details) above.

 ### Required Arguments <a id="tdigest-summary-required-arguments"></a>
 |Name| Type |Description|